rglonek/bookmarks/README.md

 - **Conflict Resolution**: Timestamp-based merging prevents data loss

 #### Syncing & Merge Strategy
-When logged in, the app uses an intelligent merge strategy to keep your bookmarks in sync:
+When signed in, the app uses an intelligent merge strategy:

 - **Automatic Sync**:
   - Syncs immediately when window gains focus
-  - Checks for server updates every 60 seconds when focused
+  - Checks for cloud updates every 60 seconds when focused
   - Stops polling when window loses focus (saves resources)

 - **Manual Refresh**:
-  - Click the "🔄 Refresh" button to manually sync with server
+  - Click the "Refresh" button to manually sync with cloud

 - **Merge Logic**:
-  - Bookmarks from both local and server are combined
+  - Bookmarks from both local and cloud are combined
   - For duplicate bookmarks, the one with the latest `updatedAt` timestamp wins
   - New bookmarks from either side are preserved
-  - No data is lost - both browsers can add bookmarks simultaneously
+  - No data is lost - multiple devices can add bookmarks simultaneously

-- **Multi-Device Use**:
-  - Add bookmarks on Browser A and Browser B at the same time
-  - When you refresh or switch focus, changes merge automatically
-  - The most recent edit to any bookmark takes precedence
-  - All unique bookmarks from both devices are preserved

-#### Logging Out
+#### Signing Out
-- Click the "👤 Logout (username)" button to sign out
+- Click your name/avatar to sign out
 - Local bookmarks remain in your browser
-- Server bookmarks are preserved and will sync when you login again
+- Cloud bookmarks are preserved and will sync when you sign in again

 ### Creating Buckets
 1. Click the "+ New Bucket" button in the header